jacoscaz/instant-relay/README.md

 # instant-relay

 `instant-relay` is an opinionated library for asynchronous communication between nodes in non-hierarchical sets.
-Each registered node can send (one-to-one) or broadcast (one-to-many).
-It is written in TypeScript for Node.js, with the following priorities in mind:
+It offers primitives to build all kinds of graph topologies.
+It is written in TypeScript with the following priorities in mind:

 1. **Backpressure management and prevention of accidental blocking behavior**, addressed by decoupling message delivery from message